hugosaisse/hugosaisse.github.io/_pages/about.md

 Professional background
 ======
-I've journeyed through multiple positions such as CTO, Data Scientist and Project Manager along 15+ years in the Insurance industry.
+I've journeyed through multiple positions, such as CTO, Data Scientist, and Project Manager, with 15+ years in the Insurance industry.
+During this period, I got involved both in hands-on and team management roles, successfully delivering impactful projects.
+Besides applied research, I have a passion for teaching and have had experience as an adjunct lecturer on Business Cases with Data Science, Data Science for Marketing, and Data Mining Descriptive Methods courses.

 Education
 ======